mattjohndavidson/scratch_analysis/README.md

 ## Installation
 To install and run this explorer :
-\begin{enumerate}
-  \item Install conda.
+1. Install conda.
-  \item Clone the repository using: git clone https://github.com/mattjohndavidson/scratch_analysis.git
+2. Clone the repository using: git clone https://github.com/mattjohndavidson/scratch_analysis.git
-  \item Create an environment for the app by using: conda env create -f environment.yml
+3. Create an environment for the app by using: conda env create -f environment.yml
-  \item Run the environment using: source activate test_env
+4. Run the environment using: source activate test_env
-  \item ...
+5. ...
-  \item Run the website on your local machine by using: python app.py
+6. Run the website on your local machine by using: python app.py
-  \item ...
+7. ...
-\end{enumerate}

 ## Limitations
-There are several limitiation to this project:
+There are some limitiation to this project:
-\begin{itemize}
-  \item The size of the data set is very large (3.8GB) and cannot be hosted in this Github repository.
-  \item Some Scratch projects are no longer available on the website.
+- Some Scratch projects are no longer available on the website.
-  \item The app runs locally at the user's machine and is not hosted by cloud server
+- The app runs locally at the user's machine and is not hosted by cloud server
-\end{itemize}

 ## Notes